13 Places To Stop On A Brisbane To Sydney Road Trip

 This little known national park is located south of Gosford, on the NSW Central Coast.

 The park has a well-known coastal track, simply named the Bouddi National Park Coastal Walk.

-The trail progresses along the coast with a mix of fire trail, bush, beaches and coastal track, so it’s very diverse.
+From McMasters Beach to Putty Beach, the track is 8,5km and is relatively easy.
 Don’t miss a stop at Gerrin Point to take the beautiful views of the NSW Coast, and maybe a swim at Maitland Bay.

 Another interesting feature is the tessellated pavement along the cliffs.
 The perfectly aligned pavers are quite a unique natural phenomenon.